richardhaslam/frackit/README.md

 ====================

 * Python bindings (is currently being developed in !63)
-* Kernel for fracture network characterization (e.g. connectivity)
+* Kernel for detailed characterizations of the generated fracture networks (e.g. connectivity, density, etc.)
-* Capabilities for translation of fracture networks into graphs, allowing for efficient characterization of the network based on its graph representation.
+* Capabilities for translation of fracture networks into graphs, allowing for efficient characterization of a network based on its graph representation.

 References
 ====================